yhauxell/ideaspread/README.md

 # ideaspread
-Spread your ideas, someone can pay attention!
+Spread your ideas, someone may pay attention!